linusjf/RIAY/January2025.md

 _Psalms 34:1- I will bless the LORD at all times : His praise shall continually be in my mouth._

 Psalms 150:6- Let everything that has breath praise the Lord🙌🏼

+### AI-Generated Summary: Understanding the Prayer of Praise

+This text explores the nature of the "Glory Be" prayer, identifying it primarily as a prayer of **praise**.

+**Main Topics Discussed:**

+1. **The "Glory Be" as Praise:** The prayer is presented as a quintessential example of praise, supported by scriptural references like Psalm 145 ("I will extol you my God and King...") and the Catechism (section 2649).
+1. **Definition of Praise:** Praise is defined as the form of prayer that most directly recognizes God _as God_.
+It is uniquely characterized as "entirely disinterested."
+1. **"Disinterested" Praise Explained:** This core concept means praise gives glory to God purely for His own sake – simply because He _is_ – rather than focusing on what He has done for us or what we need from Him.
+1. **Contrast with Other Prayer Forms:** Praise is distinguished from:
+   - **Contrition:** Focuses on human failings and God's mercy.
+   - **Petition:** Focuses on human dependence and needs presented to God.
+   - **Thanksgiving:** Focuses on gratitude for God's specific actions.
+     In contrast, praise centers solely on God's being.

+**Key Takeaways:**

+- The highest form of praise is selfless, focusing entirely on God Himself – His nature, goodness, holiness, and beauty.
+- This type of prayer involves an "exodus" from self-focus, shifting attention away from personal concerns towards God's inherent glory.
+- It is characterized by joy, adoration, and awe directed at God simply because He exists.

+**Notable Quotes & Insights:**

+- Praise is "entirely disinterested," giving God glory "for His own sake, simply because He _is_."
+- It represents a "radically disinterested" act, an "exodus" from self towards God.
+- **Analogy:** Like a new father filled with love just looking at his newborn, rejoicing in the child's existence itself, praise rejoices in God's being.
+It is a prayer of "disinterested love and praise."

+The text frames this explanation within invocations to the Trinity and includes recitations of the Our Father, Hail Mary, and Glory Be, reinforcing the practical application of these prayer forms.

 ## January 17,2025